nitzanlab/SwaGen/README.md

 ### Evaluating

-To run the predation simulation:
+To run the predation simulation ( replace 'generate_agent_positions' with the swarm shape):

 ```bash
 python scripts/simulation.py